SeeratArora/MCW-ML-Ops/Hands-on lab/Exercise 8: Examining deployed model performance.md

 2. In the Azure Machine Learning Studio, navigate to **Notebooks**, and select **Upload files** option in the top menu.

 3. Browse your local computer for the downloaded notebook, **Model Telemetry.ipynb** and then select **MCW-MLOps** folder as the target folder.
-Select **Upload**.If you are not able to  redirected to the path provided in link you can go to Labguide icon provided in the Desktop of Your Virtual Machine, go to **Hands on Lab** , select **Hol step-by-step** go to the step where you are accesing the path of file and performing the steps.
+Select **Upload**.This is the notebook you will step through executing in this exercise.

 4. On the top bar, select the **notebooks-compute** compute instance to use to run the notebook.
 Select **Edit in, Jupyter** or **Edit in, JupyterLab**.